ES0R/deep_learning_project/README.md

 └── .gitignore
 ```

-In the above structure:
-- `data/` contains the datasets required for each model.
-- `models/` will store the trained model checkpoints.
-- `notebooks/` can be used to store Jupyter notebooks.
-- `scripts/` can store various utility scripts or the main code to run the experiments.

 ## Virtual Environment
-The project used python `3.10.7`.
+The project used python `3.10.12`.
 For testing reasons please use a virtual environment with the `requirements.txt` file.
 Preferable either with the name `deep` or `venv` as the `.gitignore` filters it out.
 To use the virtual environment on windows use the command to generate the virtual environment.

 ```